Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

-But trust me—when you finally get meditation and know how to effectively practice, your life completely changes.
+Trust me—when you finally get meditation right and know how to effectively practice, your life completely changes.
 You completely change.

-Before practicing meditation, I was easily disturbed by my mind and emotions and my confidence was dependent on other’s approval.
-Now, I feel in tune with myself, I manage difficult emotions much better, my mind is clear and spacious and my confidence has skyrocketed!
-And meditation impressed me so much that I decided to become a meditation teacher.
+Before practicing meditation, I was easily disturbed by my mind, my emotions took me all over the place and my confidence was dependent on other’s approval.
+Now, I feel in tune with myself, I manage difficult emotions much better, my mind is spacious and my confidence has skyrocketed!
+All of this resulted from practicing meditation and meditation impressed me so much, that I decided to become a meditation teacher.

-Photo of Rebecca Michelle a meditation teacher standing in tree pose by the beach.
+Photo of Rebecca Michelle a meditation coach standing in tree pose by the beach.

 Hey there, I’m Rebecca Michelle!